guija/c4java/README.md

 # c4java

-Library for generating C4 Architecture Diagrams using the programming language java
+Library for generating C4 Architecture Diagrams using the programming language java.

+Further documentation will be added.